-a) Amortized cost - a financial asset is measured at amortized cost if both of the following conditions are met:

-- the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and b) Fair value through other comprehensive income - financial assets are classified and measured at fair value through other comprehensive income if they are held in a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets.
+- a) Amortized cost a financial asset is measured at amortized cost if both of the following conditions are met: - the asset is held within a business model whose objective is to hold assets in order to collect contractual cash flows; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding. - b) Fair value through other comprehensive income financial assets are classified and measured at fair value through other comprehensive income if they are held in a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets. - c) Fair value through profit or loss any financial assets that are not held in one of the two business models mentioned are measured at fair value through profit or loss.